Yoctol/bottender/docs/channel-messenger-routing.md

 All available routes in `messenger` that recognize different kind of events:

-- `messenger` - triggers the action when receiving any Messenger events.
+- `messenger.any` - triggers the action when receiving any Messenger events.
 - `messenger.message` - triggers the action when receiving Messenger `message` events.
 - `messenger.accountLinking.linked` - triggers the action when receiving Messenger `account_linking` events with status `linked`.
 - `messenger.accountLinking.unlinked` - triggers the action when receiving Messenger `account_linking` events with status `unlinked`.